Skip to main content

 • others who are covered by the Foreign Artists Tax Act.

-Once a foreign artist becomes resident for tax purposes in Norway, you must report pay etc. that you have paid to the artist in the current year during the period before the artist became taxable as a resident.
+When a foreign performing artist becomes resident in Norway for tax purposes, you must use the a-melding to report salary etc. that you have paid to the artist during the current year in for the period before the artist became tax liable as resident.

-Once the artist has become resident in Norway for tax purposes
+You should also read "After the performing artist has become resident in Norway for tax purposes".

 The information you must provide